daniyalnawaz-heek/Spam-bot/README.md

 # Spam-bot
-A simple spam bot to annoy anyone.
+A simple spam bot to be a exasperating individual.

 #importing pyautogui and time module